solsen2142/lsu-precollege-website/content/collections/courses/halliburton-xcite.md

 time:
   - tbd
 tuition:
-  - tbd
+  - usd350
 updated_by: 70be348e-36d9-4d70-82ce-0b173a724d68
-updated_at: 1612563009
+updated_at: 1613065427
 sponsor:
   - lsu-college-of-engineering
 simplified_type:
   - on-campus
 id: 813f4717-dc9d-4e18-948a-bcccb6477b43
 ---
-<b>GPA Required:</b> 2.9 or greater<br><br>
+<b>GPA Required:</b> 3.0 or greater<br><br>
-The LSU College of Engineering is proud to offer the Halliburton XCITE residential engineering summer camp to qualified 8th, 9th, 10th and 11th grade, female students.
-This program gives girls the chance to explore, create, experiment, build, code, design, and compete in a variety of engineering and college preparatory activities.
-The camp is held on LSU’s Baton Rouge campus where college faculty and college students interact with attendees through a number of hands-on workshops and activities.
-The signature event is the week-long "Design Project Competition" in which students compete in teams to design, build, and present a project.
+The LSU Halliburton eXploration Camp Inspiring Tomorrow’s Engineers (XCITE) camp is a 5-day commuter camp for rising 9th-12th grade female students to encourage them to pursue engineering/computer science/construction management careers.
+Students will explore, create, experiment, build, code, design, and compete while learning about a variety of engineering majors and college life.
+LSU faculty and engineering students will interact with attendees in Engineering 101 information sessions and activities.
+Highlights of the XCITE program: Engineering Design Projects; Introduction to College Life; Teamwork and Leadership Activities; Panel discussion female engineers; and virtual field trip to a refinery or chemical plant.
+Reduced fees are available with demonstrated need.